partykit/partykit/packages/y-partykit/README.md

   {
     connect: false, // don't connect immediately, use provider.connect() when required
     params: { token: "my-secre-token" }, // adds to the query string of the websocket connection
-    awareness: new awarenessProtocol.Awareness(yDoc), // use your own awareness instance
+    awareness: new awarenessProtocol.Awareness(yDoc), // use your own Yjs awareness instance }
-    // available from `import * as awarenessProtocol from 'y-protocols/awareness.js'`
-  }
 );
 ```